-A routine vision exam every 12 months, through a network vision provider.
+A routine vision exam every 12 months, through a network or out-of-network vision provider.

 Routine Eyewear

 The plan provides an eyewear benefit for vision correction not related to cataract surgery.
 Eyewear consists of frames and lenses (eyeglasses) or contact lenses.